 You can become a sustaining member for a modest $20 and in return, we'll immediately hide those pesky Google ads PLUS deliver exclusive content and provide access to future articles for a full year!
 This combination will not only improve your AAJ experience, it will allow us to continue to rigorously build on the great work we first started in 1995.
 Read on to view our project ideas...

-Compiling end of the year lists is never an easy task.
-Considering the quantity of recordings released in a year's time, attempting to mention every notable album would result in an unfocused list of epic proportions.
-The titles listed below are among the most exceptional albums of the past year.
-These few records embody a fertile cross-section of some of the best modern jazz of 2010, spotlighting the sophisticated developments of the post M-Base crowd, erudite advancements to the tradition from the Brooklyn and Chicago scenes, and remarkable endeavors by post-war legends.
+Compiling end of the year lists is never easy.
+Considering the quantity of recordings issued during a year, attempting to mention every noteworthy session would result in a list of epic proportions.
+These few albums are a cross-section of some of the best modern jazz released in 2011, highlighting sophisticated new developments in composition and improvisationfrom coast to coast.